shrocket/personal_website/content/blog/2011-01-12-book-covers.md

 (Click on an image to see the full cover, front and back.)

-[missing image] A Knee for a Life by Jnifer Denrow
+[missing image] A Knee for a Life by Jennifer Denrow

 [missing image] I Could Jump Through the Keyhole in Your Door by Mike Sikkema